-It is also pleasing to have concluded an updated costing exercise, using independent technical experts to evaluate the Stage One development costs.
-This resulted in confirmation that the Project's 2014 cost estimates remain reliable in today's market environment.
+"During 2021 it was pleasing to conclude an updated costing exercise, using independent technical experts to evaluate the Stage One development costs.
 Furthermore, an update exercise was undertaken to evaluate the Ore Reserve for the Project.
-This has resulted in the reconfirmation of the Ore Reserve - which remains one of the largest ore reserves globally."
+This resulted in the reconfirmation of the Zanaga Ore Reserve - which remains one of the largest ore reserves globally.